SharzyL/pastebin-worker/frontend/tos.md

 7.6. a statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner’s behalf.

-You can contact our Copyright Agent via email at shz.al@sharzy.in.
+You can contact our Copyright Agent via email at {{TOS_MAIL}}.

 ## 8. Error Reporting and Feedback

-You may provide us either directly at shz.al@sharzy.in or via third party sites and tools with information and feedback concerning errors, suggestions for improvements, ideas, problems, complaints, and other matters related to our Service (“Feedback”).
+You may provide us either directly at {{TOS_MAIL}} or via third party sites and tools with information and feedback concerning errors, suggestions for improvements, ideas, problems, complaints, and other matters related to our Service (“Feedback”).
 You acknowledge and agree that: (i) you shall not retain, acquire or assert any intellectual property right or other right, title or interest in or to the Feedback; (ii) Company may have development ideas similar to the Feedback; (iii) Feedback does not contain confidential information or proprietary information from you or any third party; and (iv) Company is not under any obligation of confidentiality with respect to the Feedback.
 In the event the transfer of the ownership to the Feedback is not possible due to applicable mandatory laws, you grant Company and its affiliates an exclusive, transferable, irrevocable, free-of-charge, sub-licensable, unlimited and perpetual right to use (including copy, modify, create derivative works, publish, distribute and commercialize) Feedback in any manner and for any purpose.

 ## 9. Links To Other Web Sites

-Our Service may contain links to third party web sites or services that are not owned or controlled by Sharzy.
+Our Service may contain links to third party web sites or services that are not owned or controlled by {{TOS_MAINTAINER}}.

-Sharzy has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
+{{TOS_MAINTAINER}} has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.

 YOU ACKNOWLEDGE AND AGREE THAT COMPANY SHALL NOT BE RESPONSIBLE OR LIABLE, DIRECTLY OR INDIRECTLY, FOR ANY DAMAGE OR LOSS CAUSED OR ALLEGED TO BE CAUSED BY OR IN CONNECTION WITH USE OF OR RELIANCE ON ANY SUCH CONTENT, GOODS OR SERVICES AVAILABLE ON OR THROUGH ANY SUCH THIRD PARTY WEB SITES OR SERVICES.